jsolderitsch/tello-nodejs/README.md

 The first command to execute is c for command mode.

+The land command will be executed when the space bar is pressed.

 To quit the program, enter ctrl-c

 See the Tello SDK documentation for explanation of the commands.

-The commands that need a numeric parameter have a fixed value the is used when the command is sent to the Tello.
-This behavior may be improved in future versions of the file.
+The commands that need a numeric parameter have a fixed value that is used when the command is sent to the Tello.
+This behavior may be improved in future versions of the TelloConsole.js file.
 Only the Flip forward version of the Flip command is currently supported.

 This is just a getting started version of the program.